hazelcast/hazelcast-reference-manual/src/JavaClient.md

 ## Hazelcast Clients Feature Comparison

-Before detailing the Java Client, this section provides the below comparison matrix to show which features are supported by the Hazelcast clients.
+Before detailing the Java Client, this section provides the below comparison matrix to show which features are supported by the Hazelcast **native** clients.

 Feature|Java Client|.NET Client|C++ Client